xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 $$
 Figure 4.30: Productions involving procedure calls and array references

-A statement beginning with $p (i, j)​$ would appear as the token stream $id (id, id)​$ to the parser.
+A statement beginning with $p (i, j)$ would appear as the token stream $id (id, id)$ to the parser.
 After shifting the first three tokens onto the stack, a shift-reduce parser would be in configuration

 $$
 \begin{array}{lr}